MicrosoftDocs/intellicode/docs/intellicode-suggestions.md

 If you want to see the list of all suggested changes, go to **View** > **Other windows** > **IntelliCode suggestions**.

-## Preview features
+## More suggestions available lightbulb

-You may see a lightbulb when IntelliCode detects a repeated edit.
-The lightbulb has an action which will show you a list of the suggestions found.
+When you accept a completions-list suggestion, if there are other locations you could apply the same change you will see a lightbulb with an action which will show you a list of the suggestions found.
 This opens the IntelliCode suggestions window, so you can locate and act on the suggestions.

-You can configure this lightbulb at **Tools** > **Options** > **IntelliCode General** tab, and enable/disable "Show lightbulb when new suggestion is discovered".

 ![IntelliCode suggestions discovery](media/intellicode-suggestions-discovery-and-toolwindow.png)